jorge2412/DataLake2/Mobile Development/Xamarin Ascend+/Session 1 - Exploring Mobile Development/Demo 1.4/Demo 1.4.md

 ### Setup the Azure Mobile App and Storage services\

+1.  *If you already setup Azure and the Demo 1.1 assets into Azure storage then you can skip to Step 12 to copy the storage access information.*

-1. Create a resource group to organize and manage all the Azure services that will be used by the demo.
+2. Create a resource group to organize and manage all the Azure services that will be used by the demo.

 > <img src="./media/image2.png" width="624" height="327" />